MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

     - Choose Mark All if you want the option of reprinting posting journals for all transaction origins within the selected series.

-    - Choose Unmark All if you don’t want to have the option to reprint posting journals for any transaction origins within the selected series.
+    - Choose Unmark All if you don't want to have the option to reprint posting journals for any transaction origins within the selected series.

-    - In the Reprint column, mark individual transaction origins that you want to be able to reprint and unmark the transaction origins you don’t want to be able to reprint.
+    - In the Reprint column, mark individual transaction origins that you want to be able to reprint and unmark the transaction origins you don't want to be able to reprint.

 4. To print a list of audit trail codes, which also shows the posting journal